ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 *Note: Tilestache will show an error message if the spatial data has not been loaded previouisly.*

 Do a code update.
 This is an abbreviated version of the installation that we did earlier. (takes about 2 min.)

+This is also how you would update the code you're using to a newer version, so be cautious.
+If you're not looking to fix a problem you're having, or in need of a new feature, you probably don't wan to run this.
 ::
   fab amazon_local deploy